CS222-UIUC/course-project-team-47/README.md

 3. Commented out sections for inserting sample data into the database using various methods, including the `@faker-js/faker` package for generating random email addresses.
 4. Main application routes for the home page, user registration, and some additional example routes.
 5. Application startup on port 3000.

-### Notable Sections

-- Data insertion with Faker (lines 47-55)
-- Home route with database query to get the user count (lines 73-80)
-- User registration route, inserting a new user, and calculating estimated waiting time (lines 82-99)